Chris Robertson (footballer, born 1986): Swindon Town

 He signed with newly relegated EFL League Two club Swindon Town in June 2017; manager David Flitcroft stated that Robertson was a "solid character" and had "the profile of a centre-half that I was looking for".
 On 8 August 2017, he made his debut for Swindon during their EFL Cup first round tie against Championship side Norwich City, featuring for the full 90 minutes in the 3–2 defeat.
 Following a spell in the starting eleven, Robertson scored his first Swindon goal during their 2–1 away defeat against Chesterfield.
 He acted mainly as a back-up to Dion Conroy / Matt Preston and Olly Lancashire and ended the 2017–18 campaign with 22 appearances for the "Robins", having picked up an injury in mid-March.

 He spent the opening months of the 2018–19 season sidelined after suffering a stress fracture injury in his ankle during pre-season training.
-On 16 January 2019, he joined National League club Havant & Waterlooville on a one-month loan in order to gain match fitness.
-However he did not feature again for Havant or Swindon after being sent off in his second appearance for the "Hawks".
-He was released by Swindon at the end of the 2018–19 season.
+On 16 January 2019, he joined National League club Havant & Waterlooville on a one-month loan to gain match fitness.
+However, he did not feature again for Havant or Swindon after being sent off in his second appearance for the "Hawks".
+Swindon released him at the end of the 2018–19 season.

 Later career

 On 4 September 2019, Robertson joined Ilkeston Town of the Northern Premier League Division One South East, stating that the club was close to his home and young family.
 He moved on to Northern Premier League Premier Division side Grantham Town in January 2020.
 As a result of the COVID-19 pandemic in England, the 2019–20 season was formally abandoned on 26 March, with all results from the season being expunged.
 He joined Coalville Town in the Southern League Premier Division Central for the start of the 2020–21 season.
 He made 11 appearances, scoring one goal, before the Southern League season was curtailed early due to the ongoing pandemic.
 He played 35 games in the 2021–22 campaign, including the play-off final defeat to Peterborough Sports.
+He made fifty appearances across the course of the 2022–23 season, though was an unused substitute in the play-off semi-final defeat to Rushall Olympic.
+He joined Northern Premier League Division One Midlands club Quorn on loan in October 2023.
+He played seven eight games in the 2023–24 season, receiving one red card.